-General Manager, France Business Unit
+General Manager, France Business Unit Appointed May 2016

 Ben is responsible for CCEP's Business Unit in France, having worked in the Coca-Cola system in various leadership positions for more than 20 years, latterly as Vice President & General Manager France of Coca-Cola Enterprises, Inc..
 Ben's career began at KPMG, followed by several years in other companies including Biscuits Delacre.
-Ben is a director of the French Soft the French Food Association (Association Nationale de l'Industrie Alimentaire).
+Ben is a director of the French Soft Drinks Association (Boissons Rafraîchissantes de France) and of the French Food Association (Association Nationale de l'Industrie Alimentaire).

-Stephen Moorhouse

-General Manager, Northern Europe Business Unit
+Stephen Moorhouse General Manager, Northern Europe Business Unit

 Stephen is responsible for CCEP's Business Unit in Northern Europe and has 15 years' experience of the Coca-Cola system, leading operations and the supply chain in Belgium, Luxembourg, the Netherlands, Sweden and Norway.
-In addition, he took over senior executive roles throughout Europe.
+In addition, he took over responsibility for Iceland last year.
+Stephen has held a number of senior executive roles throughout Europe.
 Prior to joining, he worked overseas for the Swire Group in the US and Asia/Pacific.